Profile photo of James Collins, taken by Jess Abel, UNC College of Arts and Sciences.

 James P. Collins is an environmental social scientist and geographer studying how communities respond to emerging natural hazards.
 His doctoral work investigates climate change adaptation through lenses of (im)mobility, health and well-being, and critical disaster studies.

-James is currently a Ph.D. student in the Department of City and Regional Planning at the University of North Carolina at Chapel Hill, where he is training as a community-engaged mixed methods researcher.
-He is affiliated with UNC's Flood Hydrology and Hazards Lab, Environmental Justice Action Research Clinic, and Carolina Population Center.
-He is also involved in the Sunny Day Flooding Project and the Carolinas Collaborative on Climate, Health, and Equity (a NOAA Climate Adaptation Partnership).
+James is currently a Ph.D. student in the Department of City and Regional Planning at the University of North Carolina at Chapel Hill, as well as a predoctal trainee in the Carolina Population Center.

 Prior to doctoral studies, James earned bachelor's degrees in environmental science and government from the University of Texas at Austin and worked for National Park Service, The Nature Conservancy, and the City of Austin.
 Raised in central Texas, tacos, two-stepping, and oak-juniper canyonlands give him life.